TSTC-Flippin/Final-Project-21xx_StudentTemplate/README.md

 (also, review the Instructions for adding a license file: https://docs.github.com/en/github/building-a-strong-community/adding-a-license-to-a-repository)

-[The three major licenses used are:
+The three major licenses used are (Choose one):

 Apache License v2.0

 GNU General Public License v3.0